jasonostrander/TiltToView/README.md

 ```
 Smoothing is applied to the raw sensor values to filter small changes.
 Image bounds are checked to ensure the image is not scrolled past the edges.

+Thanks to [Romain Guy](https://twitter.com/romainguy) for the Golden Gate image.

 # License
 The MIT License (MIT)